badrsaeed/BackEnd-Projects-APi-and-MVC-/Api Projects/Talabat Solution/README.md

-# Amazon E-commerce RESTful API
+# Talabat E-commerce RESTful API

 This project is a RESTful API for an e-commerce platform.
 The API is built using .NET Core and follows the principles of Onion Architecture.
 The project also utilizes Dependency Injection and Repository pattern.